parimalp/awslabs_2018_2/debug_lab.md

     <p align = "center">
     <i>Triggered waveform</i>
     </p>
-1. Expand **Slot_0, slot_1,** and **slot_2 groups**, zoom in region of about _450 to 1000_, and observe the data transfer taking place on each channels.
+1. Expand **Slot_0, slot_1,** and **slot_2** groups, zoom in region of about _450 to 1000_, and observe the data transfer taking place on each channels.
 Also note the addresses from where data are read and results are written into
     <p align="center">
     <img src ="./images/debug_lab/FigDebugLab-13.png"/>
     </p>